 In order to open your third eye, you’ll need to be completely relaxed and in a meditative state where our mind is totally at peace.
 Rather than focusing on issues in your life, you’ll need to actually not be thinking consciously.
 This can take a lot of practice.

 If you get too focused on trying to open your third eye and achieve a new level of meditation, you can actually make it more difficult.
 It’s important to free your mind and body and not put pressure on yourself to meditate in a specific way.

 Meditation can often be associated with religion, although it doesn’t have to be religious.
 People of most faiths have some sort of meditation.
 For some religions such as Buddhism and Hinduism, meditation is actually a formal practice.

-In other religions it’s less formal.
-In fact, prayer in Judeo-Christian religions is a form of mediation where you become connected to source.
+In other religions, it’s less formal.
+In fact, prayer in Judeo-Christian religions is a form of mediation where you become connected to the source.
 For some people, meditation is more about spirituality than actual religion.

 You’ll need to look at meditation in your own life and decide how it fits your personal religious and spiritual beliefs.
 Remember that there really aren’t any rules when it comes to meditation- it needs to be right for you.

 When you’re new to meditation, it can be difficult to really know how to get started.
 Guided meditation will help you to get started on your meditation journey.
 While there are many meditation centers where you can participate in guided meditation, you may want to start out in private.

 You’ll be able to find many different types of guided meditation audio recordings that will help you to get started.
 These meditations will cover everything from positions to breathing.
 They may also help you with specific chants to enhance your meditation and free your mind.

 In addition, they may have background music that will be designed to help you relax.
 Music can be a very powerful addition to your meditation practice.
 When you find music that speaks to you, you’ll find that meditation goes quickly.